Bill Eppright Bio

-Bill Eppright is currently an adjunct professor who developed and instructs advanced college level courses in terrorism and forensic pathology.
+Bill Eppright is currently an adjunct professor who developed and instructs advanced college level courses in crime scene investigations, terrorism and forensic pathology.
 Bill is additionally authoring a book reflecting on his over thirty-five years of federal law enforcement service.

 Bill Eppright was a Special Agent, as his last official duty he was assigned as the first full time Weapons of Mass Destruction Coordinator for the Tampa Division of the Federal Bureau of Investigation.
 Bill met all of the stringent requirements to be certified as a Master FBI WMD Coordinator.
 Before transferring to Florida, Bill spent 19 years in the Dallas, Texas Division.

 A 1978 graduate of Glassboro State College (Rowan University) located in Glassboro, New Jersey.
 In 1986 Bill received a Masters in Forensic Science as a graduate of the George Washington University.
 In October 1978 Bill began his career in the FBI as a Fingerprint Examiner and subsequently held positions as a Budget Analyst, Cryptanalyst/ Mathematician in the FBI Laboratory and finally as a computer Analyst, becoming a Special Agent in 1986.